 - 1. statement models standardize the capture, retrieval, and exchange of clinical observations within and between information systems.
-As seen in Figure 12.1, even relatively basic observations can comprise numerous sub-components.
+As seen in Figure 13.1, even relatively basic observations can comprise numerous sub-components.
 Different implementers of clinical information systems may model these sub-components and their relationships in arbitrarily different ways, which can prevent different software modules from managing and processing the same observations consistently and correctly.
-Formal and agreed-upon statement models provide a shared model of each type of observations uniformly.
+Formal and agreed-upon statement models provide a shared model of each type of observation that enables software modules created by different implementers to handle the same observations uniformly.
 Note that such software modules may comprise different parts of the same information system (such as the user interface and the rules engine of a single EHR) or entirely different information systems (such as distinct EHRs from different commercial vendors). - 2.
 Statement models de-couple the creation and maintenance of domain-specific objects in clinical medicine (such as observations) from their technical implementation in software code and database structures.
 The types of clinical observations that may be recorded in software systems are numerous, diverse, and subject to relatively frequent modification over time, as well as customizations across clinical sub-domains.
 Meanwhile, the technical implementation of software applications and clinical databases is an arduous process that requires the careful design, detailed writing, and extensive testing of software code.
-Whenever changes are required to an applications and databases, however, that are implemented at a more abstract level can process any statement models that conform to a certain high-level reference model.
+Whenever changes are required to an application or database, a time-consuming and costly implementation process must be applied.
+Clinical applications and databases, however, that are implemented at a more abstract level can process any statement models that conform to a certain high-level reference model.
 Such implementations may not need to change as statement models are added or updated. statement models can therefore serve as conceptual-level objects that represent domain-specific data and drive domain-specific functionality without being tightly coupled, at least in theory, to the underling implementation of the information system.

-Figure 12.2 shows how statement models serve both of these purposes in an information system.
+Figure 13.2 shows how statement models serve both of these purposes in an information system.
 Note how the set of clinical information models serves as a "view" or "interface" to all clinical data that may be stored by and retrieved from the information system.
 The design of the statement models is flexible and must conform only to a "reference model" of basic data structures.
 These basic structures are, in fact, the only objects tightly coupled with the underlying application and database implementations.
 In this manner, the statement models provide a standard conceptual model against which all data-input, data-query, and data-exchange functions operate, and that can be readily extended without (again, in theory) costly modifications to the underlying application and database.
 The approach for creating and maintaining information systems in this way is called Model Driven Development.

-Figure 12.2.
+Figure 13.2.
 The role of clinical observation models in electronic health record systems

-12.1.3.
+13.1.3.
 OpenEHR: An Example Framework for Clinical Observation Modeling

 In considering the appropriate design of statement models, it's useful to review how such models will be used in practice within a Model Driven Development architecture.
 OpenEHR^{3,4} offers one such architecture that is relatively complete and mature, so it serves as a good example.
-Figure 12.3 illustrates the components of the OpenEHR architecture, which are further described below.
+Figure 13.3 illustrates the components of the OpenEHR architecture, which are further described below.